Mycorrhizae: Evaluating The Products

 Greetings again, plant people.
 Dr. Bob Linderman here, a retired research plant pathologist with a 50-year career focused on ornamental and nursery crop diseases and emphasizing the epidemiology and control of soil-borne, root-infecting, fungal plant pathogens, and the biology and application of beneficial microorganisms, especially mycorrhizal fungi and antagonistic rhizobacteria.

-In Part 1 of this series, I described what mycorrhizae is—the symbiotic relationship between specialized soil fungi and the roots of plants—and how this relationship benefits the growth and health of plants.
+In a previous article, I described what mycorrhizae is—the symbiotic relationship between specialized soil fungi and the roots of plants—and how this relationship benefits the growth and health of plants.
 Given that these relationships have been helping plants grow for some 460 million years, they definitely have proven their worth.
 An important point to remember is that there are three main types of mycorrhizal fungi and each type forms with different plant groups.
 The largest group, the endomycorrhizal fungi, form an association with many different plants, including most crop plants.

 The second group, the ectomycorrhizal fungi, colonize roots of pines, firs, oaks, eucalyptus, hazelnut and birch.
 The last group, ericoid mycorrhizal fungi, associate only with ericaceous plants like rhododendron, blueberry, azalea, etc. And don't forget that some plants simply don't form mycorrhizae, so don't bother to inoculate cabbage, broccoli, beets, turnips, radishes and carnations.